 Organic Golden Ginger Turmeric

 Gaining popularity because of its potential health benefits, turmeric also tastes great and lends a beautiful bright orange color to any food creation.
-Sourced from the rich and nutrient-dense soil of Nepal, organic turmeric root is combined with zesty organic ginger root and sweet organic licorice root to make an irresistible herbal blend.
+Sourced from the rich and nutrient-dense soil of Nepal, earthy organic turmeric root is combined with zesty organic ginger root and sweet organic licorice root to make an irresistible loose leaf herbal blend.
 Naturally caffeine-free, this herbal tea can be enjoyed as a stand alone brew or it can be used to make the ever-popular golden milk latte.

 Ingredients: organic ginger root, organic turmeric root, and organic licorice root